-Curry is passionate about everything he does - and he's the kind of person you want to have on your side.
+Curry is passionate about what he does – and he’s the kind of person you want to have on your side.
 In his high school days, he was the Athlete of the Year in Duval County, having served as captain of his high school football, basketball and baseball teams.
 Curry went on to play varsity baseball at the University of Virginia.

 Curry loves spending time with his wife, Annie, and their four children.
 Traveling with family and friends is a great joy.
 He especially enjoys hiking and horseback riding on a dude ranch in Wyoming.
 He plays golf and is an avid Florida State fan.

 Curry serves on the Board of Trustees of Dreams Come True and Riverside Presbyterian Day School.
 He is also on the board and coaches in the Navy Ortega Lakeshore Little League.
 He is an Elder and Sunday school teacher at St. Johns Presbyterian Church.
 He also serves on the Board of Directors for Penney Farms Retirement Community.

 - University of Virginia (B.A., 1991)